 “…on the aliveness of all things” –wise Vaeda, First Thought and daughter of Radantia and otherwise known as the Cosmic Soul.
 Hers was the force of animation below dualities like without and within.

 “An Experiment involving worlds guarded by distance and the lightspeed limit so they begin to grow unhindered by other worlds” –expansive Pandere, self-congratulatory.
 Whereas Innra patterned centers, he gave the cosmos its reach.
 Ravina, the Power of space, noted his lack of mention of her as spacetime continued to unfold itself like an inflating bubble.

 “At least at first” –Kluni, as an aside.

-“Each of you peers at the Experiment from inside your own partial being” –Radantia pointed out.
+“Each of you peers at the Experiment from inside your own partial being” –Radantia pointed out to her watching family.
 “Even I. We need to innovate, to evolve someone else to help us be more than blind fragments.”

 “But with so many species already rising across the cosmos, why these soon-to-be-humans?” –Ordiri, gesturing to a newly formed Earth still hot with the fires of its creation.

 “They could go far” –Pandere, sifting possible futures with help from Cronicus, for whom the cosmos was a great multiple chronometer of qualitatively synchronized moments.